pyatyispyatil/flame-chart-js/README.md

     duration: number; // node duration
-    type?: string; // node type (use it for custom colorization) color?: string; // node color (use it for current node colorization) badge?: string; // node badge color (if present, the badge will be displayed in the upper left corner of the node) children?: Array<Node>; // node children (same structure as for node) };
+    type?: string; // node type (use it for custom colorization) color?: string; // node color (use it for current node colorization) pattern?: string; // node pattern (use it for customize node view - see section Patterns) badge?: string; // node badge color (if present, the badge will be displayed in the upper left corner of the node) children?: Array<Node>; // node children (same structure as for node) };